lillallol/temp/README.md

 ## The gist.

-A type system agnostic, minimal native comment contract, for external tools to enable static type checking in `.js` files, is a pragmatic, battle tested, minimal risk, minimal work, starting step for standardizing static type checking in EcmaScript, in a way that adheres to the best coding practices.
+A type system agnostic, minimal native comment contract, for external tools to enable static type checking in JavaScript files, is a pragmatic, battle tested, minimal risk, minimal work, starting step for standardizing static type checking in EcmaScript, in a way that adheres to the best coding practices.
 In the long run, this will divert the ecosystem from bad practices.